Set up your vulnerability disclosure portal before the CRA deadline.

 Researchers submit through a branded intake form with PGP support.
 Your team triages reports, tracks acknowledgment deadlines, and exports the evidence trail.
 Every report is logged from the moment it arrives.
 Try it on the portal of Aurelia Devices B.V., a fictional manufacturer running on CVD Portal.

 Report intake and acknowledgment are free.
-Article 14 authority filing is on Pro.
+The self-assessment suite is on the Compliance plan.

 Are You CRA Ready?